MultimodalImagingCenter/MiC/README.md

 This result table displays for each slice
 + the information of images and slice compared
 + the parameters of distance to border and minimum size of objects
-+ the number of objects in each compared images
++ the number of objects in each compared image
 + for Pixel level
 	* the number of pixels that are considered as TP, FP and FN
 	* the 4 metrics